What is attorney discipline?

-Disciplinary Boards are the pool of lawyers and non-lawyers who are appointed to individual hearing panels to hear the case against an attorney.
+Disciplinary Boards are the pool of lawyers and allied professionals who are appointed to individual hearing panels to hear the case against an attorney.
 There are two Disciplinary Boards, one each in northern and southern Nevada.
-Supreme Court Rules require that at least one non-lawyer be appointed to each hearing panel.
+Supreme Court Rules require that at least one allied professional be appointed to each hearing panel.

 What are the procedures for hearing a complaint?